 As I always tell people, if you come across a house that is much newer than all the houses around it, you need to be suspicious.
 Take 2 Westmoreland Place, built in 1895 by Henry Siegrist, an automobile lubricant executive on lot 33 of the Forest Park Addition.
 It passed through various owners before being demolished in 1961.
 The photo about is probably from around the time of its demolition.
-It was replaced by the house below, built in 1989, replaces it.
+It was replaced by the house below, built in 1989.

 But as you can see below, the garage or carriage house below once stretched the property back all the way to Lindell, or as it was originally platted out, Park Road (there’s a 100 foot long stretch of the latter left at Union Boulevard).

 That little building is still standing, though interestingly it now has a different owner.

 There is also a smaller building to the south.